-We are operating in the Republic of Chad, we provide aerial support to protect the elephant populations.
-Since April 2018, our aircraft has flown over 500 hours of surveillance missions, covering a distance beyond 70,000 kilometers.
+We are operating in the Republic of Chad, providing aerial support to help protect and restore wildlife.
+Since April 2018, our aircraft has flown over 600 hours of conservation missions, covering a distance of more than 85,000 kilometers.

 Why Aerial Support ?

 The use of aircraft is a cost and time effective way to cover vast landscapes, especially where there are no roads or ground access is limited, which is very common in wildlife areas.
 The bird’s-eye view that is possible from aircraft offer excellent visibility over the terrain and provide a longer line of sight and a wider area of observation than on the ground.

 How do we work ?

 - We carry out surveillance flights to detect poachers, illegal camps, illegal cattle grazing, and other illicit activities in order to direct the deployment of ranger teams on the ground.